0xPolygon/polygon-docs/docs/tools/smart-contracts/remix.md

   ![RemixIDE_Step1](../../img/tools/remix/confirm_tx.png)
 <br/>

-**Congratulations!
-You have successfully deployed the **HelloWorld** Smart Contract to the **Polygon Mumbai Testnet** You can start interacting with your Smart Contract.
+Congratulations!
+You have successfully deployed the HelloWorld smart contract to the Polygon Mumbai Testnet.
+You can start interacting with your smart contract.
 Check the deployment status at <https://mumbai.polygonscan.com/>.

 ## Verifying your contract